 “You are not alone,” I am not alone.
-Carl and I are not alone in what we’re going through and what we’re experiencing.
-We’re not the only newlyweds to fight or disagree or butt heads about totally stupid things like how much space we take up in the closet.
+Carl and I are not alone in what we we’re going through and what we we’re experiencing.
+We were not the only newlyweds to fight or disagree or butt heads about totally stupid things like how much space we take up in the closet.

 As we hung up the phone, I felt like I could breathe for the first time in days.

 I am not for a second going to pretend to be a marriage expert.
-But from almost a year in, this is what I know to be true: Nobody’s marriage is as perfect as you think it is.
+But, this is what I know to be true: Nobody’s marriage is as perfect as you think it is.

 Everyone has struggles, frustrations, and battles they’re fighting.
 Everyone has things to work through, and things they haven’t worked through yet.